 D’Souza’s latest bestselling book is entitled The Big Lie: Exposing The Nazi Roots of the American Left, this new Regnery Publishing book is D’Souza’s hard-hitting answer to the latest charge by the Left against President Trump and the Republicans: fascism.
 The reality is that there is a fascist threat in America—but it’s not Donald Trump.
 The real threat is from the Democratic Party.

 Hitler coined the term “the big lie” to describe a lie that “the great masses of the people” will fall for precisely because of how bold and monstrous the lie is.
 In The Big Lie, D’Souza shows that the Democratic Left’s orchestrated campaign to paint President Trump and conservatives as Nazis to cover up its own fascism is, in fact, the biggest lie of all.

-As D’Souza’s next major film heads to theaters this summer, he is preparing a new book with the same title, aimed at exposing the Left’s hypocrisy over fascism and racism.
+As D’Souza’s latest major film is in theaters, his new book with the same title is aimed at exposing the Left’s hypocrisy over fascism and racism.
 Death of a Nation presents the shocking story of the Democratic Party’s dark past, reinterprets the roles of figures like Van Buren, FDR and LBJ, and exposes the hidden truth that racism comes not from Trump or the conservative Right, but rather from Democrats and progressives on the Left.